jeargle/psiko/README.md

 ### Harmonic Oscillator

 `HarmPsi` models a 1D particle in a harmonic potential.
 The eigenfunctions are similar in shape to particle-in-a-box solutions, but based on Gaussians since the boundary conditions tend to 0 as the edges approach infinity.

+### Particle in a Ring

+`PirPsi` models a 1D particle in a ring.
+The particle is free to move within a finite space with periodic boundary conditions.
+The eigenfunctions are sinusoidal where the two edges of the "box" are set equal to each other.

 ## PsiTraj - Wavefunction Trajectory